imqueue/imqueue.com/tutorial/user-service.md

 User: writer channel connected, host localhost:6379, pid 27034
 ~~~

-That signals that everything is OK and we can now use the service.
+That signals that everything is OK and we can use the service.
 The
 boilerplate produced by @imqueue always creates a service with one
 method available to call remotely, which is `hello()`, as far as it
 requires at least one external method to be implemented to run without